rlplays/PufferLib/docs/ocean_swimming.md

 Notes:
 - [target.py](../pufferlib/ocean/target/target.py) is used by the train/eval with [binding.c](../pufferlib/ocean/target/binding.c) that interfaces with the actual environment in [target.h](../pufferlib/ocean/target/target.h).
 - [target.c](../pufferlib/ocean/target/target.c) is a pure demo-only code that is NOT used by the train/eval steps.
-  - This is the standalone code you will use to load the model via `puffer_net.h` (or if you are using an env like Squared, no deps at all) but not used during train/eval steps.
+  - This is the standalone code you will use to load the model via `puffernet.h` (or if you are using an env like Squared, no deps at all) but not used during train/eval steps.
 Likely the part that you can 'ship' publicly with the trained [model](../resources/target/target_weights.bin) loaded from your [resources/](../resources/target/) directory.
 - [target.ini](../config/ocean/target.ini) is a config used by the train/eval steps to run the environment/agent etc.